Allstate Arena: Professional wrestling

 The Allstate Arena is the standard venue for WWE events in Chicago.
 For decades, WWE's most prominent figures have appeared at this venue.
 These include Hulk Hogan, Bret Hart, Ric Flair, The Rock, "Stone Cold" Steve Austin, John Cena, Triple H, Roman Reigns, and Chicago native CM Punk.
 Since 1986, WWE has held numerous pay-per-view, non-televised, NXT, Raw, and SmackDown shows in the arena.
 Allstate Arena is also one of two venues (the other being Madison Square Garden) to host WrestleMania three times: namely the second segment of WrestleMania 2 in 1986, WrestleMania 13 in 1997, and WrestleMania 22 in 2006—the last WrestleMania to date to be held in an arena setting (all future events have primarily been held in larger-capacity football stadiums, barring WrestleMania 36 which was filmed in a closed studio at the WWE Performance Center in Orlando due to the COVID-19 pandemic).

-The venue has also hosted The Wrestling Classic in 1985, three editions of Survivor Series (1989, 2019, and 2023), No Mercy 2007, Night of Champions 2010, two editions of Judgment Day (1998 and 2009), two editions of Extreme Rules (2012 and 2015), two editions of Backlash (2001 and 2017), two editions of Money in the Bank (2011 and 2018), three editions of Payback (2013, 2014 and 2016), the two editions of NXT TakeOver: Chicago (2017, 2018), NXT TakeOver: WarGames (2019) and Hell in a Cell 2022.
+The venue has also hosted The Wrestling Classic in 1985, three editions of Survivor Series (1989, 2019, and 2023), No Mercy 2007, Night of Champions 2010, two editions of Judgment Day (1998 and 2009), two editions of Extreme Rules (2012 and 2015), two editions of Backlash (2001 and 2017), two editions of Money in the Bank (2011 and 2018), three editions of Payback (2013, 2014 and 2016), the two editions of NXT TakeOver: Chicago (2017, 2018), 2019 NXT TakeOver: WarGames, 2022 Hell in a Cell, and 2026 Worlds Collide.

-As of 2024, there have only been three instances where WWE has hosted an event in Chicago outside the Allstate Arena; that being SummerSlam 1994, a WWE Road To WrestleMania (34) Live Event, and a 2018 Holiday Tour Live Event, all held at the United Center.
+As of 2026, there have only been four instances where WWE has hosted an event in Chicago outside the Allstate Arena; that being SummerSlam 1994, a WWE Road To WrestleMania (34) Live Event, a 2018 Holiday Tour Live Event, and Elimination Chamber 2026, all held at the United Center.

 When the arena was known as Rosemont Horizon, the venue hosted American Wrestling Association (AWA) events in the Chicago area during the 1980s, replacing the International Amphitheatre.
 It was also the standard venue for World Championship Wrestling (WCW) events in the Chicago area during the mid-1990s, replacing the UIC Pavilion.
 WCW held Spring Stampede at the arena in April 1994, as well as an episode of WCW Monday Nitro in October 1995.
 However, it would later switch to using the United Center for its shows in the region.